 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-We saw good results from our large overweight in semiconductors, and we continue to believe many companies in the segment are well positioned to benefit from global adoption of smartphones and tablets.
-Growing electronic penetration and the proliferation of semis in products outside of traditional tech is another driver for the sector.
-Our stock selection in the software sector detracted modestly.
-We prefer companies with unique intellectual property and strong market positions.
-Cloud software companies have performed particularly well, and we are mindful that valuations for certain companies may be extended.
-We are focused on finding the durable, longer-term winners within this rapidly growing segment.
+We hold a large overweight in semiconductors and continue to believe many semiconductor companies are well positioned to benefit from global adoption of smartphones and tablets.
+Growing electronic penetration and the proliferation of semis in industrial products and other areas outside of traditional tech should be another driver for the sector.

-Despite the strong rally earlier in the year, technology valuations do not appear excessive overall.
-While multiples are extended in certain technology subsectors, we continue to focus on identifying attractive companies through rigorous fundamental research.
-In particular, it is likely that semiconductor capital equipment firms will be the beneficiaries of a ramp-up in spending by foundry, logic, and memory companies.
+We do not expect the level of choppiness we have seen in the market in recent weeks to continue in the coming months, but we also do not expect previously frothy areas such as software as a service to regain favor over the near term.
+We continue to focus on identifying attractive, durable companies through rigorous fundamental research.
+In particular, we believe it is likely that semiconductor capital equipment names will be the beneficiaries of a ramp-up in spending by foundry, logic, and memory companies